hujhax/austin-improv-wiki/In Our Prime.md

 They were coached for a period of several months in 2012 by [[Jeremy Sweetlamb|Jeremy Lamb]]. [[Shannon McCormick]] also coached them for several months starting in June of 2013.

 ## History
+Here is [[Paul Normandin]]'s explanation of the name's origin:<blockquote>In Our Prime came from a place holder name when we started (pre-Jessica) - Tripod - Everyone hated it.
+Later we used Late Bloomers - a reference to the idea that we were all coming late to the Improv scene relatively speaking.
+Satisfied that Later Bloomers was a false start, we changed it to, "It'll Come to Us."
+Turns out it did and not much longer.
+We all liked the play on words and it still had the air of late bloomingness.
+I am not sure who said "In Our Prime" first, but we all agreed on the spot.</blockquote>

+### 2012 Shows
 *03/01/2012 - Debut @ [[The Hideout]] ("Printing Presses")
 *04/05/2012 - [[The Hideout]] ("Disobedient Daughter") w/ [[Jessica Arjet]] *07/20/2012 - Improv Festival Oklahoma ("Survivalist Family")